Creative Writing at Goddard

 Get Your MFA at Goddard

 You love writing and literature, but there’s something telling you that your craft will only improve with the guidance of a dynamic, creative community.
 You’ve come to the right place.
-Welcome to Goddard’s Master of Fine Arts Writing program.
+Welcome to Goddard College’s low-residency Master of Fine Arts in Creative Writing program.

 You’ll choose to concentrate in one of the following genres: fiction (short stories or a novel), poetry, memoir, or dramatic writing (plays or screenplays).
 Students enrolled in our Vermont program also have the option of working on graphic novel scripts.